 - Extract the ZIP file contents into any folder of the USB device.

 - Double-click the program file "ShareMouse.exe" located in the program folder on the USB device.

-ShareMouse automatically enables Portable Mode if it detects being launched from a USB storage device.
+ShareMouse automatically enables portable mode if being launched from a USB stick.
 If USB device detection fails, you can force portable mode by launching ShareMouse with command-line parameter -portable (video instructions).